stonevil/Razer_Blade_Advanced_early_2019_Hackintosh/README.md

 ``Extensions/`` folder with all required macOS Extensions (kext's).

-``Tools/`` folder with AMI BIOS flashing and modding tools.
-Also macOS IORegistryExplorer v2.1 included with this repository.
+``Tools/`` folder with various tools to flash BIOS, etc. macOS IORegistryExplorer v2.1 included with this repository.
 This tool is necessary for debugging USB, etc. configuration.

+``Tools/AMI/`` folder with AMI BIOS flashing and modding tools.
+``Tools/Nvidia/`` folder with Nvidia BIOS flashing tools.

 ``Development/ACPI_patches/`` folder with uncompiled versions of the SSDT's created for various ACPI hot patches.